JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_web_types.md

 It was originally created to facilitate the contribution of statically defined symbols for the [Vue](https://vuejs.org/) framework, and therefore you might notice some deprecated properties in the schema.

-A simple Web Types file looks as follows, where this file defines an `my-element` HTML element with a `foo` attribute.:
+A simple Web Types file looks as follows, where this file defines a `my-element` HTML element with a `foo` attribute:

 ```JSON
 {